Manhattan-First-Robotics/2024-Robot-Code/src/main/java/frc/robot/subsystems/blinken/README.md

 * setRed()
 * setBlue()
 * setGreen()
-* setDefault()
+* setDefault() - color that is displayed when the code is running on the roborio, but before any of the methods have been called to intentionally set a color
 * setAllianceColor()
 * letsParty() - pattern that makes the leds dance

 ## Notes
 When the robot is on but no code is running on the roborio, the blinken will default to the color that is stored in memory on its controller.
-That color is xxx
+That color is yellow